(This page revised July 11, 2023)

 A dent, crease, or other accidental indentation in a metal cap or barrel.
 The Parker “51” cap shown here has a serious ding that was made by the clip ball.
 (The clip has been turned on the cap to expose the ding.)

 A pen with a nib but without a feed or an ink reservoir, the immediate precursor of the fountain pen.
 Used by dipping the tip into an inkwell every few words.
 Dip pens can have nibs of steel or gold; based on the original 19th-century usage, the nib is properly called the pen, and the body is the holder.
-Illustrated below is a 19th-century Aikin Lambert gold dip pen.
+Illustrated below are a 19th-century Aikin Lambert gold dip pen (upper) and a U.S. military clerk’s pen from World War II (lower).
 See also crow quill, dip-less pen, fountain pen, gold pen, holder, nib (historical note), offset pen, quill, steel pen, stylographic pen.

 |dip test||To evaluate the writing characteristics of a pen’s nib by dipping the nib into ink before writing a few words; a valid testing method for dip pens but generally not as effective for fountain pens, which cannot control flow properly when dipped and therefore tend to write wetter and more smoothly than when filled properly.
 See also wet writer.|